Flutter Entertainment (LON:FLTR) Given a £170.90 Price Target at JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a £170.90 ($223.28) price objective on Flutter Entertainment (LON:FLTR) in a research report report published on Thursday morning, Borsen Zeitung reports.
+Flutter Entertainment (LON:FLTR) received a £170.90 ($223.28) price objective from JPMorgan Chase & Co. in a report released on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s target price would indicate a potential upside of 35.31% from the company’s current price.

-Several other research firms have also recently commented on FLTR.
-Jefferies Financial Group set a £193 ($252.16) price target on Flutter Entertainment in a report on Tuesday.
-Citigroup reaffirmed a sell rating and issued a £117 ($152.86) price target on shares of Flutter Entertainment in a report on Wednesday, July 28th.
-Royal Bank of Canada set a £175 ($228.64) target price on Flutter Entertainment in a research note on Tuesday.
-The Goldman Sachs Group set a £190 ($248.24) target price on Flutter Entertainment in a research note on Tuesday.
-Finally, Barclays reissued an overweight rating and set a £175 ($228.64) target price on shares of Flutter Entertainment in a research note on Tuesday.
-Two equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and eight have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of Buy and an average price target of £164.73 ($215.21).
+Other analysts also recently issued reports about the company.
+The Goldman Sachs Group set a £190 ($248.24) price target on Flutter Entertainment in a report on Tuesday.
+Royal Bank of Canada set a £175 ($228.64) target price on Flutter Entertainment in a research report on Tuesday.
+Shore Capital reiterated a “hold” rating on shares of Flutter Entertainment in a research report on Tuesday, August 10th.
+Berenberg Bank set a £158 ($206.43) target price on Flutter Entertainment in a research report on Wednesday, September 1st.
+Finally, Deutsche Bank Aktiengesellschaft cut their target price on Flutter Entertainment from £179.87 ($235.00) to £171.35 ($223.87) and set a “buy” rating on the stock in a research report on Wednesday.
+Two investment analysts have rated the stock with a sell rating, one has issued a hold rating and eight have assigned a buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of “Buy” and an average price target of £164.73 ($215.21).

 Flutter Entertainment plc operates as a sports betting and gaming company in the United Kingdom, Ireland, Australia, the United States, and internationally.
 The company operates through PPB, PokerStars, Sky Betting & Gaming, Australia, and US segments.
 It offers sportsbooks and exchange sports betting products, daily fantasy sports products, and pari-mutuel betting products; fixed odds games betting products; online games and casinos; peer-to-peer games, including online bingo and poker; and business-to-business services.